top of page

 READ MORE

-A committed advocate for new music, Logan has originated roles in Bulrusher by Nathaniel Stookey and Robeson/Moscow by Scott Davenport Richards in workshop with Cincinnati Opera: Opera Fusion.
-In February of 2024, Logan performed the role of Clarence Elkins in Blind Injustice by Scott Davenport Richards and David Cote, which was conducted by the acclaimed Ted Sperling and will be streamed on PBS.
+A committed advocate for new music, Logan originated roles in Bulrusher by Nathaniel Stookey and Robeson/Moscow by Scott Davenport Richards in workshop with Cincinnati Opera: Opera Fusion.
+In February of 2024, Logan performed the role of Clarence Elkins in Blind Injustice by Scott Davenport Richards and David Cote, which was conducted by Ted Sperling and streamed on PBS.

-Logan began his operatic studies at CCM, graduating with his Bachelor of Music in 2020 and Master of Music in 2023.
-As of May 2025, he will be a graduate of the Artist Diploma Program.
+Logan completed his operatic studies at CCM, earning his Bachelor of Music in 2020, Master of Music in 2023, and recently graduating from CCM’s competitive Artist Diploma program.

 CRITICAL ACCLAIM